“Is Robotic Mitral Valve Repair Surgery Safe Compared to a Sternotomy?” asks Ken

 P.S.
 Here is a written transcript of my video interview with Dr. Guy:

 DR. SLOANE GUY: My name is Dr. Sloane Guy.
-I am the chief of cardiovascular surgery at Temple University Hospital.
 I have performed thousands of cardiac procedures, of varying types.
 About half of those have been valve procedures.
 Most procedures performed in the United States are bypass surgeries.
 I do bypass surgery.
 But, I do more valve surgery than bypass surgery.
 My original interest in cardiac surgery began with my mentors, starting with Dr. Bill Frist of Vanderbilt University Medical Center.
 The types of procedures cardiac surgeon do are incredibly interesting and the technical challenges was something that attracted me.
 I noticed that these heart surgeons are some of the best over-all doctors in the hospital.
 If you are on a deserted island and you can only have one kind of doctor, you want that guy to be a heart surgeon.

 ADAM PICK: Hi everybody, it is Adam with HeartValveSurgery.com.
 I am here with Dr. Sloane Guy.
 We are answering your questions that were posted at the website.
 This question Dr. Guy comes in from Ken, who writes, “Hi Adam.
 After being diagnosed with mitral valve prolapse in 1995, I now need surgery to fix the valve.
 During my research, I have come across robotic valve repair surgery.
 The question is… Is this procedure safe compared to a sternotomy?”